 Install the Inlet Box and Transfer Switch

-Mount the inlet box in the location chosen while planning the installation.
-Place the box against the wall, level it with a torpedo level, and mark the mounting hole locations with a pencil.
-Drill pilot holes for the screws, add some caulk to each hole to seal it, and screw the box to the wall.
+Mount the inlet box in the location chosen while planning the installation and detailed on your permit application drawings.
+Place the box against the wall, level it with a torpedo level, and mark the mounting hole and cable/conduit locations with a pencil.
+Drill pilot holes for the screws and the PVC conduit, add some caulk to each hole to seal it, and screw the box to the wall.

 Run PVC conduit between the inlet box and the transfer switch.
 Connect the conduit to the inlet box and transfer switch with watertight connectors.
 Each length of conduit comes with a bell shaped end for easy connections, or you can make connections using PVC conduit connectors.